 If you’re hunting for nontraditional student scholarships, start with the big national programs.
 These organizations don't care about your high school SAT scores; they care about your professional maturity and life story.

-- The Crankstart Scholarship: This one is a lifeline for "reentry" students.
-If you’ve had a cumulative gap in your education of five years or more and you're working toward your first undergraduate degree, this is for you.
+- The Crankstart Scholarship: This scholarship supports reentry students.
+If you have had a cumulative gap in your education of five years or more and you are working toward your first undergraduate degree, you may qualify.

-- **Unigo $10K Scholarship:** Unigo is famous for being open to everyone.
-Their $10,000 award is a favorite for adults because it rewards unique personal narratives over academic stats from a decade ago.
+- **Unigo $10K Scholarship:** Unigo is open to everyone.
+Their $10,000 award is popular for adults because it rewards personal narratives over old academic stats.

-- Professional Women’s Association (PWA) Scholarships: Career changers, take note.
-If you’re a woman looking to bridge the gap between tuition costs and lost wages while you pivot, PWA offers grants specifically to help you make that leap.
+- Professional Women’s Association (PWA) Scholarships: For career changers.
+If you are a woman looking to cover tuition costs and lost wages while you pivot, PWA offers grants specifically for this transition.

-- Federal Pell Grants: Don't skip the basics.
-The Pell Grant is still the best place to start.
-Since you’re likely an independent student, your financial aid package might be much more generous than you’d expect.
-It’s "free money"—take it.
+- Federal Pell Grants: Start with the basics.
+The Pell Grant is a primary resource.
+Since you are likely an independent student, your financial aid package might be more generous than you expect.
+It is free money that you should accept.

 State-Specific Aid: The "Hidden" Opportunities